tanishqtiwari7/To-Do-App/README.md

 ```
 assets/         # Images and fonts
 bin/            # Compiled executable, DLLs, and dataCenter folder
-include/        # Header files (needed only for building from source)
+include/        # Custom header files (SDL2 headers need to be downloaded separately)
-lib/            # SDL2 libraries (needed only for building from source)
+lib/            # SDL2 libraries (need to be downloaded separately for building)
 src/            # Source code
 ```